cjneely10/EukMetaSanity/INSTALLATION.md

 ./INSTALL.sh --uninstall
 ```

 You will also need to remove the 7 lines added to your `.bashrc` file.
-You may also wish to delete this repository and the database directory.
+You may also wish to delete this repository and its enclosed database directory.